List of Taskmaster episodes: Podcasts

 On 15 October 2020, an official podcast began.
 It is hosted by Ed Gamble, the winner of Series 9, who comments on each featured episode with a special guest.
 Initially it focused on Series 10, with each podcast released immediately after each Taskmaster episode was broadcast.
-Episode 12 of the podcast focused on the 2021 "New Year Treat", and then from episode 13 onwards it returned to the very beginning starting with Taskmaster Series 1 Episode 1, returned to "real-time" episodes during the broadcast run of series 11, 12 and NYT 2022 before returning to the older series after the newer series concluded.
+Episode 12 of the podcast focused on the 2021 "New Year Treat", and then from episode 13 onwards it returned to the very beginning starting with Taskmaster Series 1 Episode 1, returning to "real-time" episodes during the broadcast run of the new series and returning to the older series in the off-season.